This post was originally published in Nov 2019 and has been updated with new content.

 The object of phishing is to steal account credentials or deliver malware.
 To do this, phishers need to get victims to log in to the targeted account.
 A well-crafted subject line is a critical first step in encouraging the desired action.

-On the consumer side, phishing emails tend to impersonate banks, social media companies like Facebook and LinkedIn, and popular streaming services like Netflix.
+On the consumer side, the emails tend to impersonate banks, social media companies like Facebook and LinkedIn, and popular streaming services like Netflix.
 To get users to open the emails, subject lines often raise alarms or pique curiosity, such as “New sign-on to your account,” “Suspicious activity detected,” or “Invitation waiting.”

 - Account suspended